 Introduction:

 "Hello.
 My name is [Say Name].
 I am calling [from health plan name or on behalf of health plan name(s)] to conduct an appointment availability survey.
 Health plans are required by law to obtain information from their network providers regarding appointment availability.
 This survey should take no more than [five] minutes.
-Are you the appropriate person to respond to survey questions regarding scheduling appointments for [Provider Nameor FQHC/RHC ]?"
+Are you the appropriate person to respond to survey questions regarding scheduling appointments for [Provider Name, FQHC/RHC Name or, providers in your office]?"

 If no, "May I speak to someone in the office who is able to respond to survey questions regarding the scheduling of appointments in your office?"
 [Repeat introduction when transferred to the appropriate person.]